adamgulyas/cnn-vs-xgboost/README.md

-# Predicting Daily SPY Prices with a Hybrid CNN-LSTM Model Architecture
+# Comparing CNN architecture to XGBoost Classifier in predicting S&P 500 price movement
-Predicting the prices of the S&amp;P 500 with a convolutional neural network coupled with long short-term memory.
+Predicting the prices of the S&amp;P 500 with a convolutional neural network and xgboost.

 ## Usage